 Christos Theoharatos (IRIDA Labs, Greece)

-- To optimize, package and deliver the ML software engine developed within AIDA project.
+- Optimized, package and delivered the ML software engine developed within the AIDA project.

-- To verify and validate the functionalities of the AIDApy.
+- Verified and validated the functionalities of the AIDApy.

-- To support the overall AIDA machine learning engine.
+- Supported the overall AIDA machine learning engine.

 WP10: Communications, Dissemination and Exploitation